 The current assets of the School primarily consist of cash and cash equivalents.
-Liabilities consist of salaries and benefits payable, accounts payable, a capital lease and a long term loan
+Liabilities consist of salaries and benefits payable, accounts payable, and a long term loan.

-Total net position amounted to a deficit of \$97,015 as of June 30, 2017 and an unrestricted net position of \$13,015.
+Total net position amounted to a deficit of \$8,495 as of June 30, 2019 and an unrestricted net position balance of \$44,622.